josephwilsonmaths/NuqlsPackage/README.md

 ```
 ### Regression
 ---
-We provide a simple example.
-We first create a toy dataset.
+We provide a simple example for how to use NUQLS.
+First load a toy dataset:
 ```
 import torch
 import matplotlib.pyplot as plt